scalar-labs/scalardb/docs/multi-storage-transactions.md

 ## How multi-storage transactions work in ScalarDB

-In ScalarDB, the `multi-storage` implementation holds multiple storage instances and has mappings from a namespace name to a proper storage instance.
-When an operation is executed, the multi-storage transactions feature chooses a proper storage instance from the specified namespace by using the namespace-storage mapping and uses that storage instance.
+In ScalarDB, the `multi-storage` implementation holds multiple storage instances and has mapping from a table name or a namespace name to a proper storage instance.
+When an operation is executed, the multi-storage transactions feature chooses a proper storage instance from the specified table or namespace by using the table-storage or namespace-storage mapping and uses that storage instance.

 ## How to configure ScalarDB to support multi-storage transactions